HisQu/buildben/README.md

 #### `buildben` ...
 <!-- Summarize the top 3 features -->
+- ... = a Python development tool.
-- ... standardizes project setups with template scaffolds
+- ... standardizes project & experiment setups with template scaffolds
-- ... integrates common developer tools (e.g. `pipx`, `direnv`, `just`)
+- ... integrates popular tools like `pipx`, `direnv`, `just`, etc.
-- ... collects development workflows, scripts & recipes
+- ... dockerizes a snapshot of your project for 100 % reproducibibility of experiments

 #### Main dependencies: